 Meant to celebrate American movie criticism, Phillip Lopate’s collection elegizes it instead.
-The anthology traces the devolution of film criticism from the early days -- when top writers like Carl Sandburg and Robert E. Sherwood debated the cultural merits of the latest photoplays -- to today’s pallid practitioners, who far too often vie with bloggers for irrelevancy and blurb supremacy.
+The anthology traces the devolution of film criticism from the early days — when top writers like Carl Sandburg and Robert E. Sherwood debated the cultural merits of the latest photoplays — to today’s pallid practitioners, who far too often vie with bloggers for irrelevancy and blurb supremacy.
 Sad to say, but even the so-called best presented here frequently fail to measure up to the insight — or verve — of the earliest practitioners.